antonysama/bert-summarization/README.md

 Model is too big for my GPU, so I may use smaller parameters as following for debugging purpose.
 `CUDA_VISIBLE_DEVICES=3 python main.py --cuda --batch_size=2 --hop 4 --hidden_dim 100`

-### Note to reviewer:
+### Notes to reviewer:
 * Installing 'requirements.txt' gives error #1.
+Any idea why ?
-* In model/transformer.py ln 7, I cahnged 'utils.data' to 'utils.finished_files'
+* FYI only--in model/transformer.py ln 7, I cahnged 'utils.data' to 'data' and it got rid of an error.

 ### Errors
 1. Could not find a version that satisfies the requirement mkl-fft==1.0.10 (from -r requirements.txt (line 23)) (from versions: 1.0.0.17, 1.0.2, 1.0.6) ...
 No matching distribution found for mkl-fft==1.0.10 (from -r requirements.txt (line 23)